 Two engine companies have completed the design of these engines which are now being fabricated.
 Testing is to begin in 1978.
 Analysis, based upon the final engine designs indicates that both engines will meet the program noise goals.
-These engines would result in future aircraft noise levels 6-9 EPNdB lower on takeoff and 3-5 EPNdB quieter on approach compared with the Cessna Citation which is the quietest turbofan powered aircraft currently in production.
+These engines would result in future aircraft noise o Another significant demonstration program, initiated in FY 1977 by the FAA, will develop and demonstrate an exhaust mixer for existing JT8D engines.
+The objective of the project is to demonstrate a reduction in sideline and take-off noise of about 4 EPNdB.
+Jet exhaust noise reductions of this magnitude are significant since they would result in a reduction of approximately 50% in an aircraft's takeoff noise footprint area.